From Sting to Trulli - the celebrity winemakers

 Francis Ford Coppola

-When you hear the name Francis Ford Coppola, you inevitably think of the world-famous movie classic “The Godfather”.
+When you hear the name Francis Ford Coppola, you inevitably think of the world-famous cinema classic “The Godfather”.
 His winery in California is one of the best in the USA.
-Coppola created a “Wine Wonderland”, an amusement park with cuisine, wine, art and music.
-Coppola’s grandfather already produced his own wines in the cellar of his New York apartment.
-Even though these creations have not much in common with those of Francis Ford Coppola.
-Just like his films, there are also unique classics among his wines: including, for example, the red wine blend Diamond Collection Black Label Claret or the Diamond Collection Red Label Zinfandel.
-The Director’s Cut Zinfandel is one of the top wines from the Francis Ford Coppola winery.
+Coppola created a “Wine Wonderland”, an amusement park with culinary delights, wine, art and music.
+Coppola's grandfather produced his own wines in the cellar of his New York apartment, even if these creations no longer have much in common with those of Francis Ford Coppola.
+Just like his films, his wines also include unique classics, such as the red wine cuvée Diamond Collection Black Label Claret or the Diamond Collection Red Label Zinfandel.
+The Director's Cut Zinfandel is one of the top wines from the Francis Ford Coppola winery.

 Hard Facts Francis Ford Coppola Winery